 That strategy has kept our marriage strong for 31 years now.

-If my husband and I don’t get another weekend away without children until the last of them is grown and gone, that is fine by me.
-I won’t feel like I’m missing out at all – not when I can throw that latch and get a daily dose of his undivided attention at home.
+If my husband and I don’t get another weekend away without children until the last is grown and gone, that’s fine by me.
+I won’t feel like I’m missing out at all.
+Not as long as I can throw that latch and get a daily dose of his undivided attention at home. 🙂